swiftlang/swift-corelibs-foundation/Docs/Status.md

 * **Formatters**: Locale and language-correct formatted values.

-    This group contains the is the base `NSFormatter` class and its subclasses.
+    This group contains the base `NSFormatter` class and its subclasses.
 These formatters can be used for dates, numbers, sizes, energy, and many other types.

     | Entity Name                     | Status          | Test Coverage | Notes                                                                                     |
     |---------------------------------|-----------------|---------------|-------------------------------------------------------------------------------------------|